 Nico Segal, formerly known by his stage name Donnie Trumpet, plays trumpet and produces for The JuJu Exchange.
 He is from the North Side of Chicago.
 In addition to The JuJu Exchange, Nico performs in the band The Social Experiment with Chance the Rapper.
 In 2019 he released a new project, Intellexual, in collaboration with Nate Fox.
 Nico has won a Grammy for his work with Chance the Rapper on the mixtape Coloring Book. @nicosegal

-Julian Reid, the biological brother of Nova Zaii, plays piano & keyboards, composes, and produces for The JuJu Exchange.
+Julian Davis Reid, the biological brother of Nova Zaii, plays piano & keyboards, composes, and produces for The JuJu Exchange.
 He hails from the South Side of Chicago and holds a Master’s of Divinity degree from Candler School of Theology at Emory University and a Bachelor's from Yale University.
 In his art he explores how music can cultivate faith.
-Julian is also a writer and teacher, with focus in Christian theological education and music education.
-He and his wife Carmen live in Chicago. @julianreid17
+Julian also hosts musical mini-retreats called Notes of Rest that interweave music and the Bible for the sake of cultivating rest, contemplation and creativity in all who will hear Jesus' call. @julianreid17

 To our beloved listeners:

 Amidst this pandemic, humanity is experiencing a depth of loss unprecedented in our lifetimes.
 So much has been lost: jobs, income, identity, rhythms, and even life.
 In an effort to help, many say we need to push through this loss to get to the new normal when the lockdown is lifted.
 It’s important to imagine what’s to come and to remain optimistic, but we can’t look to what’s to come without first grieving what’s no more.

 It is unhelpful to avoid grieving.
 When we don’t grieve properly, we deny ourselves needed self-love.
 And when we deny ourselves what we need, we can’t embrace the fulsome hope we seek.